unahouExosite/docs/widget/README.md

 #### subscribe

-Register a callback function to handle a named event.
-Once registered, the function is called when [`publish`](#publish) is called for the named event.
+Register a callback function to handle a widget event.
+Once registered, the callback function is called when [`publish`](#publish) is called for the widget event.
 This may be used to react to user interface events that occur in another custom widget.

 ```
 subscribe(Event, Callback[, SubscribeOptions]) -> undefined
 ```

 - `Event` is the name of the event to subscribe to.
 This should match the name passed to `publish`.
+Note that `Event` is not related to Portals events or One Platform datarules.
+It is an string identifier that is made up by the widget developer for identifying user interface events at the level of an individual dashboard.

 - `Callback` is a function to invoke when the event occurs.
 When this function is invoked, its arguments are the messages passed to the publish function.